 The general consensus among dieters is that managing your weight is difficult, but it doesn’t need to be.
 If by difficult you mean you can’t figure out what to eat, you just might be overthinking it.
-By mastering these 3 weight management habits, you’ll cut down on most of your weight drama and have less difficulty managing your weight easier and take the focus off the scale, low-this and low-that eating plans.
+In this post I’m sharing 3 weight management habits, which if you master, you’ll virtually eliminate your weight drama.
+Practicing these habits will make managing your weight easier and take the focus off the scale, low-this and low-that eating plans.

-We’ll go over these 3 habits some more below, but if you want to skip that and just get to the meat of it, here are the 3 tips:
+I’ll go over these 3 habits in more detail below, but if you want to skip ahead and just get to the meat of it, here are the 3 tips:

 - Focus on nutrition.